serebrov/serebrov.github.io-hugo/content/posts/2021-09-13-git-move-history-to-another-repository.md

 Preserving the history has an important effect: after we do the change, for example, extract a part of a bigger repository into a separate repository, we can continue moving changes between them (merge updates from the big repository to the small one and back).

-Below, I am assuming the first case (extract part of the big repository), other cases can be implemented with similar technique.
+Below, I am assuming the first case (extract part of the big repository), other cases can be implemented with a similar technique.

 ## Setup